 Chopsticks should not be rested on the table but

 rather on a provided chopstick rest or lying across the rice bowl in a

 sideways fashion.
 Alternatively, they can be placed flat on the bowl

-Chopsticks should not be bitten on, or linger in one's mouth for too long.
+To practice chopsticks etiquette, chopsticks should not be bitten on, or linger in one's mouth for too long.